paracrawl/keops/migration/MIGRATION.md

     sqlalchemy.url = postgres+psycopg2://postgres:PASSWORD_FOR_POSTGRES@keopsdb/keopsdb

-Because of the way KEOPS is initialized, the user `postgres` is the owner of the tables and the schemas of the database.
+Because of the way KEOPS is initialized, the user `postgres` is the owner of the tables and other entities related to KEOPS on the database.
 We advise you to use this user in Alembic.
 Otherwise, you may run into permission errors.

-For the following step, exit the container terminal:
+For the following step, quit the container terminal:
 ```shell
 # exit
 ```